Pixlox/Tweify/README.md

 > None yet.

 ## Distribution
 Have a Mac?
-Great.
-Download the binary from releases to start using Tweify.
+Great. ~Download the binary from releases to start using Tweify.~

+I take it back, compile it yourself, xd.